tsingke/FRGO/README.md

 available at https://github.com/tsingke/FRGO.

-The paper is under submitted for review.
+*Note:* This research is currently under preparation for submission as a manuscript.
+Copyright of the work resides with the authors and is provided here for educational purposes only.